coderberry/cavneb.github.com.old/source/_posts/2012-04-24-asset-pipeline-for-dummies.markdown

 ## Misconceptions

-#### Files must belong in their respective paths, for example, all JavaScript files must be in a `javascripts` folder within an asset path.
+#### Files must belong in their respective paths.
+For example, all JavaScript files must be in a `javascripts` folder within an asset path.

 The truth is that the paths (*stylesheets*, *javascripts*, *images*) are only there for organization.
 You can have all the assets in a single folder or in a hundred.